Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Daniel Arias - Citigroup Global Markets, Inc.

 Okay, thanks.
-And maybe just on China, curious if you're willing to parse out the growth that you're seeing or you're expecting this year if we just look at life sciences, the life sciences piece versus the applied industrial business.
-It would just be helpful to understand the relative contributions there on the two sides of the equation.
+And maybe just on China, curious if you're willing to parse out the growth that you're seeing, or you're expecting this year.
+If we just look at life sciences, the life sciences piece versus the applied industrial business.
+Just be helpful to understand the relative contributions there on the two sides of the equation.

 Marc N. Casper - Thermo Fisher Scientific, Inc.

 So we had mid-teens growth in China.
 We had strong bookings.
-The outlook is good for the full year, that's been trends continuing.
+The outlook is good for the full year, that's been trends continued.
 Clearly, our customers value our scale and the experience that we create because of that scale.

-In terms of more color, I would say generally the business across pharma and biotech, life science research, those typically are pretty strong.
+In terms of more color, I would say generally, the business across pharma and biotech, life science research, those typically is pretty strong.
 Industrial is recovering and growing.
 Applied is very strong there, as is healthcare and diagnostics.
-So it's fairly broad-based in terms of what the growth is in China.
+So it's fairly broad-based, right, in terms of what the growth is in China.

 Daniel Arias - Citigroup Global Markets, Inc.

 Okay.
-And just finishing, on your comments on the outlook, is the double-digit growth rate for the year assumed in guidance for China?
+And just finishing, on your comment on the outlook, is a double-digit growth rate for the year assumed in guidance for China?

 Stephen Williamson - Thermo Fisher Scientific, Inc.